manujayakumar/qr-code-component/README.md

-# qr-code-component
+# QR-code-component
  This is my solution to [the QR code component main challenge (Figma design to Code) on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ## Table of contents
 - [Overview]()
   - [The challange]()